-The new study focuses on the urgent issue of whether the smoking ban has helped improve the health of people in public places.
+The new study focuses on the urgent issue of how to help if a ban on smoking in public places to improve people's health.
 Studies show that the number of children attending the emergency department with complaints of asthma, decreased by 17 percent.

 "In the 20 urban areas where a ban during the 2000s, fewer children were sent to the emergency department with an exacerbation of asthma, - says senior study author Teresa Shayerman, a professor at Brown University School of Public Health -.
-Clean Air Act reduced the expensive health care in the rooms and helped parents and children to avoid stressful situations. "
+The Clean Air Act in areas cut costly medical care and help parents and children to avoid stressful situations. "

 Shayerman and other researchers from the University of Chicago and the University of Kansas say that all cities have to accept the limitations that do not allow smoking in enclosed public places such as restaurants.

 "Children can not control the environment, - says one expert -.
-Research shows that even a brief exposure to the public of passive smoking has an effect on asthma."
+Research shows that even a brief exposure to secondhand smoke in public places has an impact on asthma."

 In a study published in the Annals of Allergy, Asthma & Immunology, studied the cases of exacerbation of asthma in 20 children's hospitals in 14 states, Washington, DC.
 In each hospital, the researchers counted the number of visits during the three years before and after the ban on smoking on the premises.